taranchauhan/matchesfashion-tech-test/README.md

 ### `npm test`

-Runs the test case to verify that the URL's specified in config.js return the expected array of objects in the correct format.
+Runs the test case in `src/test/index.test.js` to verify that the URL's specified in `src/config.js` return the expected array of objects in the correct format.